Pontrjagin duality on multiplicative Gerbes: Appendix B: Lifting bundle gerbes

 \subsection{Representations of strictly multiplicative lifting bundle gerbes}

 Strict group objects may act on objects.
-In our case, the lifting bundle $A$-gerbes representations of a group object in lifting bundle $A$-gerbes form a 2-category.
+In our case, lifting bundle $A$-gerbes representations of group objects in lifting bundle $A$-gerbes form a 2-category.
 This 2-category is constructed in the usual way \cite{BaezLauda}.
 Objects are lifting bundle $A$-gerbes representations of the specific group object in lifting bundle $A$-gerbes, morphisms are morphisms of lifting bundle $A$-gerbes compatible with the action, and 2-morphisms are the natural transformations.

 An example of a representation of a group in lifting bundle $U(1)$-gerbes is the lifting bundle $U(1)$-gerbe $\Hom_{\langle G, \alpha \rangle^{op}}((G, \overline{\alpha}),(K,\beta))$ of Proposition \ref{proposition birepresentation}.
 It is a right representation of the group lifting bundle $U(1)$-gerbe $\End_{\langle G, \alpha \rangle^{op}}(G, \overline{\alpha})$ and a left representation of the group lifting bundle $U(1)$-gerbe $\End_{\langle G, \alpha \rangle^{op}}(K, \beta)$.